-Error Message [Err]
+Error Message [Error]

 Error messages usually occur during calibration procedures.

 The three most likely causes of an error message are:

-1) The full scale and zero signals were too similar.

-Note, the high input (full scale) signal must be at least 1000 counts greater than the low input (zero) signal (positive and negative values are allowed).

-2) The scaling requirement exceeded the capability of the meter (-19999 to +99999).
+- 1) The full scale and zero signals were too similar. - Note, the high input (full scale) signal must be at least 1000 counts greater than the low input (zero) signal (positive and negative values are allowed). - 2) The scaling requirement exceeded the capability of the meter (-19999 to +99999). - 3) No input signal present, or incorrect connections.

-Display Showing [Err] Message
+Display Showing Error Message